 - I prefer to do the tempering before pressure cooking as it helps to enhance the flavors of spices in it.

-- We need to strictly follow the pressure cooking time as well as water & oil measurement; even a small change in them makes a huge difference.
+- I always prefer to strictly follow the pressure cooking time as well as water & oil measurement; even a small change in them makes a huge difference.

-- I used sunflower oil here.
-You can make this pongal rich by mixing equal portions of ghee (clarified butter) & neutral oil.
+- I used sunflower oil here, but you can make this pongal rich by mixing equal portions of ghee (clarified butter) & neutral oil.